Commonwealth Secondary School: Environmental education

 In 2001 the school started a Green Club.
 One of the projects was the adoption of the mangrove boardwalk trail in the Sungei Buloh Wetland Reserve as part of the Adopt-A-Park Scheme launched by the National Parks Board.

 In 2006, the staff endorsed the goal of working towards becoming a Centre of Excellence for Environmental Education.
 A group of teachers was identified to develop a customised environmental education curriculum for the school, starting with the Secondary One students in 2007.
 2006 also saw the school clinching the Lotus Award in the Singapore Environment Council's Green Audit.
 In 2007, the school was designated a Centre of Learning for Environmental Education for the West 7 cluster.
 The school converted the school pond into a Constructed Treatment Wetland to recycle used water to water the plants in the school compound.
 Commonwealth Secondary School became the Centre of Excellence for Environmental Education in 2008.

-On 28 March 2014, the school celebrated Earth Hour with the Amazing Spider man II cast, Andrew Garfield and Jamie Foxx.
+On 28 March 2014, the school celebrated Earth Hour with The Amazing Spider-Man 2 cast, Andrew Garfield and Jamie Foxx.
 It was a significant milestone for the school because it is the first time Hollywood came to Commonwealth.
 The two superstars not only interacted with the 1400-strong audience, they also did their part for the environment by planting a sugar apple and giant lemon bush in the school's Gift of Life Garden.
 It was a befitting way for the school to kick start her 50th Birthday celebrations.